jemunro/wehi-nextflow-training/module_2/README.md

    ```groovy
    nested.collect { number, letter -> "$number-$letter" }
    ```
-* If we wanted to keep the `number` and `letter` elements, we could instead do this:
+* If we wanted to add to the inner list, we could instead do this:
    ```groovy
    nested.collect { number, letter -> [number, letter, "$number-$letter"] }
    ```